kriskowal/gtor/README.md

 The duality of a getter and a setter, a producer and a consumer, or a writer and a reader, exists in every reactive primitive.
-Erik Miejer shows us the parallelism and reflection that exists between various types of reactive duals in his [keynote for Lang.NEXT, 2014][EM].
+Erik Meijer shows us the parallelism and reflection that exists between various types of reactive duals in his [keynote for Lang.NEXT, 2014][EM].

 [EM]: http://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/Keynote-Duality